AntonioTorres23/OpenGL_Notes/Advanced Lighting.md

 $$

-So this formula basically means we add the lights di
+So this formula basically means we take the sum of the light's direction vector and view vector, then normalize it all within the same variable.

+This translates to GLSL